Renge-Games/Monogame-UI-Framework/README.md

 You can simply include the UIFramework.dll as a reference to any Monogame project and it should just work.
 Don't forget to include the UIFramework namespace into any file using the framework.

 ## Information
-This was coded a long time ago so I can't guarantee that it still works flawlessly.
-Plus, there are a lot of questionable design choices and difficult to understand code segments, so it might take some getting used to.
+This was coded a long time ago and isn't updated regularly since I no longer use MonoGame, so I can't guarantee that it still works flawlessly.

-## License

-This project is licensed under the MIT License.